paperless-ngx/paperless-ngx/docs/administration.md

 If `--data-only` is provided, only the database will be exported.
 This option is intended to facilitate database upgrades without needing to clean documents and thumbnails from the media directory.

+If `--passphrase` is provided, it will be used to encrypt certain fields in the export.
+This value must be provided to import.
+If this value is lost, the export cannot be imported.

 !!! warning

     If exporting with the file name format, there may be errors due to